habbis/operation_manual/networking.md

 `vim /etc/network/interfaces`

 This is a example config

+It will look like this and remember to add auto if you dont the inerface will not enable networking at boot.

 ```
 # ifupdown has been replaced by netplan(5) on this system.
 See
 # /etc/netplan for current configuration.